LeAlencar/spacetravelling/README.md

 # Spacetravelling

 This is an application developed at RocketSeat Ignite Bootcamp.
 It's a blog using a Headless CMS (Prismic).
+You can check it live here: [SpaceTravelling](https://spacetravelling-2dt5zs9td-lealencar.vercel.app/)

 Features:
 * Get posts from Prismic CMS API